Combining Cross Entropy and MADS methods for inequality constrained global optimization: Computational experiments

 \subsection{Preliminary experiments to calibrate parameters}

 Computational experiments are conducted using the version 3.9.1 of \nomad \cite{Le09b} software package.
-All tests use the \mads strategy with the use of the NM search \cite{G-2017-90} and without the use of models.
+All tests use the \mads strategy with the use of the NM search \cite{G-2017-90} and without the use of models \cite{AuKoLedTa2016} \cite{CoLed2011}.
 When the CE-\search is used, it is the first \search step to be applied.

-Numerical experiments on analytical test problems are conducted to set default values for the two algorithmic parameters: the number of sampled data at each iteration $N_s$ and the number of elite population $N_e$.
+Numerical experiments on analytical test problems are conducted to set default values for the three algorithmic parameters: the parameter of the convex combination $\alpha$, the number of sampled data at each iteration $N_s$ and the number of elite population $N_e$.
 CE-\mads is tested on 100 analytical problems from the optimization literature.
 The characteristics and sources of these problems are summarized in Table 1 in appendix \ref{appendix}.
 The number of variables ranges from 2 to 60; 28 problems have constraints other than bound constraints.
-In order to have a more precise idea of the effect between the hyper-parameters ($n_e$ and $n_s$), three series of tests are conducted: \begin{itemize} \item A series of tests on the 69 unconstrained test problems having a dimension from 2 to 20. \item A series of tests on the 25 constrained test problems having a dimension from 2 to 20. \item A series of tests on the 6 larger problems in term of dimension (from 50 to 60), three are constrained and three are not. \end{itemize} For each test, the maximal number of function evaluations is set to $1000(n+1)$, where $n$ is the number of variables and each problem is run with $3$ different random seeds.
-For each series of tests, the five following CE-MADS setup of hyper-parameters are compared: $(N_e, N_s) \in \{ (2, n) , (4, 2n), (6, 3n), (8, 4n), (10, 5n) \}$ with $n$ the dimension of the test problem.
-A run called \nomad default is added in each series of test to compare our results with the current \nomad software.
+In order to have a more precise idea of the effect between the hyper-parameters ($n_e$ and $n_s$), three series of tests are conducted: \begin{itemize} \item A series of tests on the 69 unconstrained test problems having a dimension from 2 to 20. \item A series of tests on the 25 constrained test problems having a dimension from 2 to 20. \item A series of tests on the 6 larger problems in term of dimension (from 50 to 60), three are constrained and three are not. \end{itemize} For each test, the maximal number of function evaluations is set to $1000(n+1)$, where $n$ is the number of variables and each problem is run with $3$ different random seeds.First, for each series of tests, the five following CE-\mads setup of hyper-parameters are compared: $(N_e, N_s) \in \{ (2, n) , (4, 2n), (6, 3n), (8, 4n), (10, 5n) \}$ with $n$ the dimension of the test problem and the $\alpha$ value is fixed to $0.7$ as in the example 3.1 of \cite{CE-Ru-Kr-SP}.A run called \nomad default is added in each series of test to compare our results with the current \nomad software.
 Data profiles are presented on Figure \ref{unconstrained}, \ref{constrained} and \ref{big} with different values of the tolerance $\tau$.